nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 || Listed all drugs with the keyword in the inventory.
 ```

-3Finds drugs whose **serial number** contain any of the given keywords.
+3. Finds drugs whose **serial number** contain any of the given keywords.

 Format: